felixneussel/Standortplanung/README.md

 ## `greedy(varCosts,fixCosts,potentialLocs)`

-Finds a heuristic solution for the warehouse location problem.
-It prints a table with information in each iteration.
+Finds a heuristic solution for the warehouse location problem using the greedy heuristic.
+In each iteration, it prints a table with info on the iteration.

 ### Parameters